smikes/test262/test/suite/promises-aplus/README.md

         $ERROR("Unexpected: promise should not reject " + arg);
     }).catch($DONE);
 ```

-# Difficulties
+## Difficulties

-## Cannot use setTimeout() for delay

-The Promises/A+ test suite sometimes uses the `setTimeout` function to delay an operation.
-In Test262 `setTimeout` is not available, and delays must be established using Promises.

-## Cannot use setTimeout() for timeout
+#### Cannot Use `setTimeout()` for Delay or Timeout

-The Promises/A+ test suite sometimes uses the `setTimeout` function as a timeout.
-In Test262 `setTimeout` is not available, and timeouts are handled by the test runner.
+The Promises/A+ test suite sometimes uses the `setTimeout` function to delay an operation, or as a timeout.
+In Test262 `setTimeout` is not available.
+Delays must be established using Promises, and timeouts are handled by the test runner.

-## Cannot use assertion libraries
+#### No Assertion Libraries, Limited Test Helpers

 The Promises/A+ test suite runs in a node.js environment and makes use of several core node or npm-published modules: assert, sinon, mocha.
 These are not available to Test262.

+The Promises/A+ test suite uses three helper files: `testThreeCases`, `thenables`, `reasons` to generate many of its tests.
+In Test262, using helpers is discouraged; the goal for this translation is to have only one helper.

+#### Assertion-swallowing

+Exceptions thrown within `onFulfilled` and `onRejected` handlers are converted into rejections which are passed along the promise chain.
+It is important to ensure that any code which could throw or which runs a test assertion is able to put that assertion into a promise chain that leads to Test262's `$DONE` function.

-## Test Generation
+#### Test Generation

 The Promises/A+ test suite contains 872 tests, many generated at runtime.
 Test262 requires each test to be defined in a separate file.

-## Test Helpers

-The Promises/A+ test suite uses three helper files: `testThreeCases`, `thenables`, `reasons` to generate many of its tests.
-In Test262, using helpers is discouraged.

-## Assertion-swallowing

-Because promise-related code often runs asynchronously on a clean stack, thrown exceptions are converted into rejections which are passed along the promise chain.
-It is important to ensure that any code which could throw or which runs a test assertion is able to put that assertion into a promise chain that leads to Test262's `$DONE` function.

 # Approach